Larchill: Walled garden and farmyard

-Restored to a traditional 18th century formal design in the 1990s, the walled garden has multiple beds, including herb and vegetable sections, borders of perennial planting, box hedges, and water features.
+Restored to a traditional 18th century formal design in the 1990s and influenced by Gertrude Jekyll, the walled garden has multiple beds, including herb and vegetable sections, borders of perennial planting, box hedges, and water features.

 A feature of the walled garden is the 'Cockle Tower', a circular castellated construction on three-levels in the south west corner.
-Commenced in 1820, it has rough limestone rubble walls, and an entrance on the first level above ground, reached by steps.
+Commenced in 1740, it has rough limestone rubble walls, and an entrance on the first level above ground, reached by steps.
 Both doorway and windows have pointed arches.
 The interior was decorated with shells, of which some remain.

 Also attached to the walls is an ornamental dairy, on the southern elevation.
-Begun around 1810, it has an arcade, with columns, arched openings and stained glass windows, and a shell fountain.
+Begun around 1740, it has an arcade, with columns, arched openings and stained glass windows, and a shell fountain.

 The Gothic-style farmyard, in the form of two courtyards to north of the main house, has dovecotes, stable ranges and pigsties.
-The buildings have slate roofs, limestone dressings, and timed-framed and diamond-paned windows.
+The buildings have "Hit and Miss" slate roofs, limestone dressings, and timed-framed and diamond-paned windows.